gyunaev/spivak/README.md

 Currently the only way to test the player is to build it from source, which should be easy on Linux, but may be cumbersome on other OSes.
 You would need the following libraries:

-- Qt 5.6 (no, it will not work on prior versions without code changes);
+- Qt6 (it might work with later versions of Qt5 too);
 - GStreamer 1.0 (will NOT work on 0.10) and related libraries, notably Glib;
 - uchardet2 (for automatic charset decoding);
 - libzip (for handling ZIP and old KFN files);